 It’s hard not to cringe in fear when someone nearby ferociously rubs a puffy, bloodshot eye.
-But not every case of pink eye is contagious — or includes the green discharge — says Dr. Rachel Klein, a doctor of internal medicine and pediatrics with Sharp Rees-Stealy, because there are actually three common causes of pink eye.
+But not every case of pink eye is contagious — or includes the green discharge — says Dr. David Hall, a doctor of internal medicine and pediatrics with Sharp Rees-Stealy, because there are actually three common causes of pink eye.

 Viral pink eye

 Pink eye contracted from a virus causes watery, sometimes itchy, pink eyes — on one or both eyes — with increased thin discharge and crusting.
 This type is usually associated with cold symptoms such as a cough, runny nose, congestion or sore throat.

 Because most cases of pink eye are caused by a virus, there is no medicine necessary to treat the infection and it gets better on its own, though some people may find relief from over-the-counter antihistamine-decongestant eye drops.